 - 110 Introduction to International Relations (F3, F8).
 A survey of international relations theories and historical cases. - 120 Introduction to Comparative Politics (F8).
-An introduction to the study of domestic politics and governments around the world. - The Department also offers two one-credit, evening courses appropriate for majors and non-majors. - 133 Model United Nations.
+An introduction to the study of domestic politics and governments around the world. - Note: the above courses do not have to be taken sequentially. - The Department also offers two one-credit, evening courses appropriate for majors and non-majors. - 133 Model United Nations.
 A simulation of UN proceedings enabling students to debate international issues. - 235 Great Decisions in Foreign Policy.
 Course features rotating lectures by departmental faculty on timely topics in politics and foreign policy. - Note: the above courses do not have to be taken sequentially.